Phillipmartin/virustotal2/README.md

 - an MD5, SHA1 or SHA256 of a file or a list of up to 4 hashes
 - a path to a file or list of paths to files
 - a base64-encoded version of a file or list of paths to files (filename must end in .base64!)
-- a URL or a list of up to 4 URLs
+- a URL or a list of URLs
-- an IP address
+- an IP address or a list of IP addresses
 - a domain name

 retrieve() will attempt to auto-detect what you're giving it.
 If you want to be explicit, you can use the thing_type parameter with the values: